riceissa/breathing/doc.md

 relaxing completely is harder than it seems.
 I have a tendency to "relax" by like forcing my body to collapse, and that is not actually relaxation -- on the capnometer i can actually see i am failing, because my CO~2~ will go from like 38 to 34. you should not feel any strain or "tug" at all in your abdomen. i don't know how to convey the actual precise instructions necessary to do this; i personally am just getting feedback from the capnometer. when the capnometer tells me my CO~2~ just went down from the new thing i tried, i'm like "ok, i guess that's not the right way to do it", and go back to my baseline breathing style, and then try another thing.

+for me, even on 2024-01-29, doing this exercise for 10 mins caused a mild suffocation-like reaction after about 5 mins, where i freaked out and stood up and had to take a few (unsuccessful/unsatisfying) mouth breaths, and then had to like just let my body do whatever for a few breaths, and then try to get in some good nasal breaths. after that, i was able to return to the exercise again, but i had to keep indulging good breaths. idk, this exercise is a lot harder than it seems! it's weird though because i _feel_ like i'm just doing this throughout the day, but i never get this suffocation reaction. so i wonder if it's just that i'm indulging good breaths throughout the day, but during this exercise i don't, and that's the crucial difference? i think i should start lower, like do this for 2 mins without indulging, then next day go up to 3 mins, etc?

 ## Many small breath holds

 @tranter2022breathhold -- the actual exercise starts around 7:46.